phaldaros/arm5e/README.md

 - Re-did Virtues & Flaws as item entities.

 0.2.0
-- Implemented Stress Dice and Botch Mechanics
+- Implemented Stress Dice and Botch Mechanics.
+- Removed non-Magus actor types until they can be properly implemented.

 ## TO DO
 - figure out how to make the other actor types work (only Magus works currently)